pharath/pharath.github.io/_posts/2023-03-23-cheatsheet-js.md

   - from [Wikipedia](https://en.wikipedia.org/wiki/V8_(JavaScript_engine)):
     - developed by the Chromium Project for Google Chrome and Chromium web browsers
     - V8 compiles ECMAScript directly to native machine code using **just-in-time compilation** before executing it
+      - **JIT compilation** aka dynamic compilation ( [source](https://www.freecodecamp.org/news/just-in-time-compilation-explained/) )
+        - a method for improving the performance of **interpreted** programs
+        - During execution the program may be compiled into native code to improve its performance.
+        - Advantages:
+          - Dynamic compilation has some advantages over static compilation.
+          - When running `Java` or `C#` applications, the runtime environment can **profile** the application while it is being run.
+          - This allows for more optimized code to be generated.
+          - If the behavior of the application changes while it is running, the runtime environment can recompile the code.
     - The compiled code is additionally **optimized** (and re-optimized) dynamically **at runtime**, based on heuristics of the code's execution profile.
     - **Optimization techniques** used include
       - inlining